 o All services in the Aged and Disabled Waiver (ADW) are received and administered in the participant's home or in an Adult Day Care.
-The ADW provides adult day care, basic respite care, homemaker services, advanced respite care, chore services, and home delivered meals for aged individuals ages 65 and over and for those who are physically disabled ages 63 and 64.
+The ADW provides adult day care, basic respite care, homemaker services, advanced block respite care, advanced daily respite care, advanced respite care, basic block respite care, chore services, home delivered meals, nurse respite for aged individuals ages 65 and over and for those who are physically disabled ages 63 and 64.
 These services are administered without restricting the participant's access to the community.
 The participants are given choice and are ensured the rights of privacy, dignity, respect and freedom from coercion and restraints.
 Participants are ensured individual initiative, autonomy, and independence in making life choices, including but not limited to, daily activities, physical environment, and with whom to interact.